ItalyPaleAle/rss-bot/README.md

 # RSS bot for Telegram

-This is an another telegram bot for subscribing to RSS feeds, that you can host yourself.
+This is an another Telegram bot for subscribing to RSS feeds, that you can host yourself.

+In addition to RSS and Atom feeds from anywhere, you can pass an address from Docker Hub to monitor new container images.

 > This project started as a hard fork of [0x111/telegram-rss-bot](https://github.com/0x111/telegram-rss-bot), created by Richard Szolár and released under a MIT license.
-However, the codebase has been heavily modified from the original and it includes significant improvements in reducing consumption of resources (storage, bandwidth, disk I/O).
+However, the codebase has been heavily modified from the original and it includes significant improvements to reduce resource consumption (storage, bandwidth, disk I/O) and adds new features.

 # Setup